You’re a landlord who is letting out your investment property. Who is your ideal tenant?

 A tenant referencing agency carries out checks on a prospective tenant’s credit worthiness and verifies the tenant’s personal details.
 These agencies offer various levels of service, but landlords should at least opt for the basic package which will check the following:

 - Electoral Roll to check out the tenant’s current and previous address

 - County Court Judgments (CCJ), bankruptcy and any court-based voluntary financial arrangements to find out whether the tenant has a poor credit history

 - An affordability check to make sure that the tenant can afford the rent on their stated income

 - Validate the tenant’s bank sort code and address to make sure that it’s legitimate

 - Check the details that the tenant has given the tenant referencing agency against any relevant stored data

-The most important information a tenant referencing agency gathers is whether the tenant has a County Court Judgement (CCJ).
-If the tenant has a County Court Judgement (CCJ), this isn’t good news as it means that a creditor has previously taken the prospective tenant to court because of their non-payment of debts.
-If you find out, during the tenant checks, that the tenant has a number of County Court Judgements (CCJs) against them, DON’T let them sign a tenancy agreement.
+The most important information a tenant referencing agency gathers is whether the tenant has a County Court Judgment (CCJ).
+If the tenant has a County Court Judgment (CCJ), this isn’t good news as it means that a creditor has previously taken the prospective tenant to court because of their non-payment of debts.
+If you find out, during the tenant checks, that the tenant has a number of County Court Judgments (CCJs) against them, DON’T let them sign a tenancy agreement.

 Often the tenant reference agency will provide the landlord with a score of the tenants’ suitability as a tenant and it may suggest to the landlord a course of action.
 If the tenant gets a really low score, it may be due to the fact that the tenant has: